win1688/getquotes_FLASK/README.md

 # getquotes_FLASK
 Title : Get favourite COINS/TOKEN quotes from CMC.
+Rel: 1.0

 This script creates a webserver to display my/your favourites crypto coins/token from CoinMarketCAP.